Hamza-dev60/MSc-dissertation-2026/README.md

    git clone https://github.com/Hamza-dev60/MSc-dissertation-2026.git

-2. Open the Jupyter Notebook (Nishat Operational efficiencies Analysis.ipynb) in Jupyter or upload to Google Colab.
+2. Open the Jupyter Notebook (Nishat Coding.ipynb) in Jupyter or upload to Google Colab.
 3. Ensure the Excel file is in the same directory or update the file path in the code.
 4. Run the cells sequentially for data loading, analysis, and visualizations.